a-project-x/Prompt-Library-/Marketing and Copywriting/Affiliate_Bio_Builder.md

 Core Prompt

-Create a creator bio for:
+Write a creator bio for:

-Product Category: [Product Category]
+[Product Category]

-Audience: [Audience]

 Requirements:

 - Use a conversational tone
-- Avoid credentials-first introductions
 - Lead with a relatable struggle
+- Avoid credential-heavy introductions
 - Show personal experience
 - Build trust naturally

-Structure:

-1. Shared Frustration
-2. Personal Discovery
-3. Current Mission
+- Keep it concise

 Example Output

-Input

-Fitness Products

-Output

-I tried every diet trend I could find before realizing most people don't need more hacks.
-They need a system they can actually stick to.
-Now I share what works without the noise.
+Before

+I am a certified fitness expert...

+After

+I tried every diet on YouTube so you don't have to.